theGreatHerrLebert/ionmob/README.md

 ### Why do we measure CCS values of ions?
 The CCS value of an ion is a coarse descriptor of its 3D structure.
 Since peptides are chains (strings) of amino acids, there exist permutations in nature that have exactly the same mass and chemical properties.
+Differences in AA sequence will result in differences in the 3D structure though.
 Distinguishing between such peptides with conventional methods like e.g. LC-MS-MS is therefore challenging.
 Furthermore, post translational modifications (PTMs) might have only a small impact on an ions mass but alter the functionality of a protein.
 Since both a permutation of sequence as well as PTMs have significant impact on 3D structure, one can use ion mobility separation to distinguish between them.
-CCS value calculations then give us a measure on how extensively their rotationally-averaged collision cross-section differed.
+CCS value calculation then gives us a measure how extensively their rotationally-averaged collision cross section differed.

 ---
 ### Why would I want to predict CCS values of peptides in silico?
 First, a predictor might give you insight into factors that drive ion mobility.
 This information could then be used to optimize your laboratory workflows or uncover yet unknown relationships.
 Second, the high reproducibility of measured CCS values in the lab make it an ideal candidate to increase confidence in peptide identifications from database searches.
-We think: The recent triumph of ion mobility enhanced mass spectrometry paves the way for expressive predictors by providing previously unavailable amounts of training data!
+We think, the recent triumph of ion mobility enhanced mass spectrometry paves the way for expressive predictors by providing previously unavailable amounts of training data!

 ---
-### Can I still use ionmob even if I am no machine learning expert?
+### Can I use ionmob if I am no machine learning expert?
 Definitely yes!
 We implemented and pretrained models of different complexity that allow for in silico prediction of CCS values for peptide ions of different charge states out-of-the-box.
 They are easily integratable into your existing proteomics workflows.
 All you need is a little bit of python scripting experience.
-A short introduction can be found down below, or you could have a look at our collection of example notebooks.
+A short introduction can be found down below.
+Additionally, you can have a look at our collection of example notebooks.

 ---
 ### What can I do with ionmob if I am an experienced coder?